 Using dress codes to engage with your employees

-Like Christmas Jumper Day in December, these one off, or annual, cultural events can become a quick and easy way to engage employees, even if it is only in the short term.
-It shows your organisation is proactive, and highlights that your company remembers people are more than simply employees, with other things on their minds other than work.
-Rather than criticising people for being distracted by the World Cup, this simple action embraces it, putting a smile on your employees’ faces and boosting engagement.
+One-off or annual cultural events, like Christmas Jumper Day for example, can become a quick and easy way to engage employees, even if it is only in the short term.
+It shows your organisation is proactive, and highlights that your company remembers people are more than simply employees, with other things on their minds than just work.
+Rather than criticising people for being distracted by a cultural event such as Christmas or the World Cup, this simple action embraces it, putting a smile on your employees’ faces and boosting engagement.

 Are schools the experts in micro-engagement strategies?

 Most of these charity days are embraced by schools, as a way to raise money and give their children something to look forward to – who didn’t enjoy casting that school uniform aside to wear whatever they wanted for the grand total of £1?

 Perhaps it’s time more businesses embraced this idea as a way to get their employees more involved.
 Not only can this get your people more engaged, creating a more inclusive workplace culture, but it can tick two boxes by becoming an active part of your corporate social responsibility too.

 Dressing up can form the basis of a Corporate Social Responsibility plan

 Corporate Social Responsibility (CSR) is one of those ideas organisations reach for to try and make themselves look more charitable and caring in order to encourage their customers to invest in them for being such a friendly, ethical company.
 Unfortunately, this usually falls somewhere between Marketing and HR teams, with both sides avoiding the task in the hope the other will take over – we’re all busy people after all.
 This joint venture usually ends in a couple of last minute raffles at the end of the year with a random charity picked out the hat to cover the organisation's target.